Margaret King: Tutored by Mary Wollstonecraft

 Her parents, she later wrote, were "too much occupied by frivolous amusements to pay much attention to their children", so already before her third birthday, she was entrusted to governesses and tutors.
 These included the pioneer educator and proto-feminist Mary Wollstonecraft, to whom Margaret was a "most devoted protegee".

 Wollstonecraft’s tenure did not last more than a year, as, finding her haughty and affected, she could not get along with Lady Kingsborough.
 Margaret nonetheless claimed that Wollstonecraft’s influence was profound, that she "had freed her mind from all superstitions".

-Some of Margaret's experiences during this year (1787–88) would make their way into Wollstonecraft's only children's book, Original Stories from Real Life (1788).
+Some of the experiences of Margaret and of elder sister Mary during this year (1787–88) would make their way into Wollstonecraft's only children's book, Original Stories from Real Life (1788).
 "Mary" is the eldest of two aristocratic young charges that a genteel and unpaid governess puts through a programme of experiential education on the model of Rousseau's Èmile.
 The motherly governess in the framing story is called Mrs Mason, a name Margaret King adopted in later life.
-Wollstonecraft's experience with Margaret and her parents also appear to inform her first novel, Mary: A Fiction (1788), begun during her time with the Kingsboroughs: "Mary" is the unhappy daughter of haughty aristocratic parents.
+Wollstonecraft's experience in the Kingsborough household also appear to inform her first novel, Mary: A Fiction (1788), begun during her time in Mitchelstown: "Mary" is the unhappy daughter of haughty aristocratic parents.

+Outraged opinion associated Wollstonecraft's influence with the scandal that subsequently engulfed Margaret's sister.
+Mary, aged seventeen, eloped with her married cousin Colonel Henry Gerald FitzGerald.
+On the eve of the 1798 Rebellion, Margaret's brother Robert and her father were charged and acquitted of Fitzgerald's murder.

-To Wollstonecraft Margaret traced "the development of whatever virtues I possess".
-Wollstonecraft taught her to think for herself and to question respect and obedience commanded only on the basis of rank.
+For her part, Margaret traced to Wollstonecraft "the development of whatever virtues I possess".
+She had taught her to think for herself and to question respect and obedience commanded only on the basis of rank.

-First marriage, children, and politics
+First marriage, children

 Margaret acquired the title Lady Mount Cashell by marrying Stephen Moore, 2nd Earl Mount Cashell on 12 September 1791.
 She was 19 and he 21.
 In 1794 her eldest brother, later George King, 3rd Earl of Kingston, married her husband's sister Helena.

 The Mountcashells had seven children.
 The eldest son, Stephen Moore, 3rd Earl Mount Cashell, went on to graduate from Trinity College, Cambridge, marry a Swiss woman, and live in several countries.
 He founded a farming community on Amherst Island in Upper Canada (now Ontario), and was judged "an improving and evangelical landlord".
 The second son, Robert, was born in 1793.
 The third son, Edward Moore, became a Canon of Windsor Cathedral.
 The eldest daughter, Helena, was born in March 1795.
 One of the younger daughters, Jane Elizabeth, married in 1819 William Yates Peel, from the political and merchant family.

-In 1798, her brother Robert King, 1st Viscount Lorton was involved in a scandal.
-He was tried for the murder of a relative who had seduced their younger sister.